-The other option is the CLEP course.
-These tests are designed to help people receive college credit for what they already know.
+Additionally, another option is the CLEP course.
+Historically, these tests are to help people receive college credit for what they already know.
 Students can purchase the CLEP test study guide which runs under $20 at Amazon.com, or can take practice tests online after taking a corresponding course.
-Testing centers are usually at 4-year institutions, cost less than $100, are a little cheaper (right now) than the AP test, and are offered more frequently than the AP tests.
+Testing centers are usually at 4-year institutions, cost less than $100, are a little cheaper (right now) than the AP test, and are available more frequently than the AP tests.

 For more information: